 - Pack enough medication for the full length of your trip; especially if you or baby uses prescription medications

-When it comes to flying, it’s best to wait until baby is 3-4 months old before flying to avoid challenges to her vulnerable immune system and to ensure breastfeeding is well-established.
-That said, some babies do fly as soon as 2 weeks post birth.
+When it comes to flying, it’s best to wait until baby is 3-4 months old before flying to avoid challenges to their vulnerable immune system.
 Check to see if your carrier has any age restrictions regarding infants.

 You can carry frozen or fresh breastmilk through airport security, although it will be scanned for safety.
 Also bring unopened snacks and empty water bottles you can fill once through security as there may be no snacks on board.
 Check with TSA.gov for any updates to the rules before flying.

 Most airlines will gate check your stroller or car seat for free, and it will be waiting for you as you exit the plane post-flight.
 Keep disinfecting wipes at the ready to clean the surfaces of these items before using them with your baby.
-If you’ve purchased a seat for baby, she must ride in a government-approved car seat.
-Look for the sticker on the seat that says: “This restraint is certified for use in motor vehicles and aircraft” printed on it, or it won’t be permitted on-board,”–your steward will look for this.
+If you’ve purchased a seat for baby, they must ride in a government-approved car seat.
+Look for the sticker on the seat that says: “This restraint is certified for use in motor vehicles and aircraft” printed on it, or it won’t be permitted on-board.
+It’s likely your steward will look for this.

-If baby’s riding on your lap, a sling or backpack carrier may help you carry her through the airport but you’ll have to put it away during takeoff and landing.
-Help baby clear her ears on take-off and landing by getting her to swallow frequently, either with a pacifier, bottle, or by breastfeeding.
+If baby’s riding on your lap, a sling or backpack carrier may help you carry them through the airport but you’ll have to put it away during takeoff and landing.
+Help baby clear their ears on take-off and landing by getting them to swallow frequently, either with a pacifier, bottle, or by breastfeeding.